nodejs/node/doc/api/vm.md

   //
   // "Link" the imported dependencies of this Module to it.
   //
-  // The provided linking callback (the "linker") accepts an argument that is
+  // The provided linking callback (the "linker") accepts two arguments: the
+  // parent module (`bar` in this case) and the string that is the specifier of
-  // the specifier of the imported module.
-The callback is expected to return a
+  // the imported module.
+The callback is expected to return a Module that
-  // Module that corresponds to the provided specifier with certain requirements
+  // corresponds to the provided specifier with certain requirements documented
-  // documented in `module.link()`.
+  // in `module.link()`.
   //
   // Even Modules without dependencies must be explicitly linked.
 The callback
   // provided would never be called, however.